• Skip to primary navigation

 Why is my pretzel dough sticky?

 Add a little flour to the dough, mix it in, and see if it becomes less sticky.
-Keep doing this until the dough comes away from the sides of the bowl and is sticky, not smooth.
+Keep doing this until the dough comes away from the sides of the bowl and is smooth, not sticky.

 cutting board with a bowl full of soft pretzel bites on it